-Linear alpha olefins (LAOs) are single, unsaturated hydrocarbons ranging between four and more than 20 carbon atoms in length.
-The short-chain LAOs are mainly used as comonomers for the production of polyethylene and polypropylene.
-Adding LAOs to the polymers increases flexibility and strength in the end product.
+Linear alpha olefins (LAO) are single, unsaturated hydrocarbons ranging between four and more than 20 carbon atoms in length.
+The short-chain LAO are mainly used as comonomers for the production of polyethylene and polypropylene.
+Adding LAO to the polymers increases flexibility and strength in the end product.
 1-butene and 1-hexene are the most commonly used co-monomers for polymer production, however, 1-octene and 1-pentene are also used by polymer producers.

 The a-SABLIN® process was developed by Linde Engineering and Saudi-based Sabic.
 It harnesses the catalytic oligomerization of ethylene to produce a mix of alpha olefins.
 These alpha olefins can then be used for a wide range of applications, for example as co-monomers or precursors to tensides, lubricants, and other specialty/performance chemicals.
 The moderate pressure level of the a-SABLIN® Fischer Tropschprocess and the high selectivity and productivity of the catalyst are advantageous compared to other technologies.

-LAOs are produced by the oligomerization of ethylene and can also be Fischer-Tropsch synthesis products using a proprietary separation scheme.
-This option is beneficial for recovering LAOs in the C5 to C8 range and can be used to produce 1-pentene, 1-hexene, 1-heptene and 1-octene.
+LAO are produced by the oligomerization of ethylene and can also be Fischer-Tropsch synthesis products using a proprietary separation scheme.
+This option is beneficial for recovering LAO in the C5 to C8 range and can be used to produce 1-pentene, 1-hexene, 1-heptene and 1-octene.

 Acetylene recovery technology